ABOUT THE TRAINING

 For the development of this training, All Together Now has worked with Keith Heggart, a learning design expert at the University of Technology Sydney (UTS) focusing on educational technology and citizenship education, in order to ensure the package follows best practice in learning design and methodologies and is fully aligned with the Australian Curriculum.

-Our program uses a blended approach.
+If you’re an educator, it’s important to note that our program uses a blended approach.
 It aims to educate teachers about fake news, conspiracy theories and anti-racism and anti-hate education, and also to prepare those teachers to deliver lessons about those topics.
 It is intended that teachers will be able to make use of the content and activities presented in our training for both planned and unplanned learning opportunities.

 When is the next training?

-Our next training is available on Wednesday 8 November 2023 from 9:30 am to 3:30 pm AEDT (including breaks).
+Wednesday 26 June 2024, 9:30 am – 3:30 pm AEST (including breaks).
 Book your ticket here.

 Where is the training?